troperville

 • Boxing Lessons for Superman: Magic training for Twilight.

 • Breather Episode: Chapter 6: Pep Talk.
-A non-canon interlude before the three month Time Skip.
+A non-canon comedic interlude before the three month Time Skip.

 • Broken Bird: Twilight doesn't take being suspended from her position as Celestia's pupil and sentenced to guard the pony who tried to outright murder her very well.

-• Comedic Sociopathy: Luna.
-To the extent that she wonders whether lighting something on fire will get her out of a socially awkward situation
+• Comedic Sociopathy: Luna wonders whether lighting something on fire will get her out of a socially awkward situation

 • Dragon-in-Chief: Gumdrop Giggles to Bronze Bell.
-Both because the latter is really more of an Anti-Villain and because she murders him when he tries to back out of their plan.
+Both because the latter is more of an Anti-Villain and because she murders him when he tries to back out of their Evil Plan.

 • Drill Sergeant Nasty: According to her, Captain Reinolds pushed Twilight pretty damn hard during the first few months of her training.